 From Joy of Cooking Roast Suckling Pig 10 servings Preheat oven to 450 degrees.
 Dress by drawing, scraping, and cleaning: a suckling pig.
-Onion Dressing . . .
+Fill it with: Onion Dressing . . .
 It takes 2 1/2 quarts of dressing to stuff a pig of this size.
 Multiply all your ingredients but not the seasonings . . .
 (Rombauer & Becker, 1931)